 I can see that 2 of the 6 assessments have 100% completion.
 It seems like 2nd grade teacher Sarah Shelly is in the process of getting her assessment done with 55% completion.
 Third grade teachers Stacy Smith and Lindsay Lee might need reminders to administer their assessments to their students, as their completion percentages are very low.
 Each of these assessments, I can see, were issued by the teachers themselves.
 However, in the fourth line, I can see that a 3rd grade assessment for Karen Walker's 3rd grade class was issued by the administrator, Rebecca Richmond.

 By clicking on the "See Details" link next to each teacher's name, administrators can see a detailed breakdown of the assigned assessment.
 Let's click on the assessment for Karen Walker's 3rd grade class.
-Since I am the administrator, and I issued this assessment, I might want to see how students performed.

 I can see the that the assessment was administered on May 18th and that 3 students were given the assessment.
 The overall success of the students who took this assessment was 61%.
 I can also see the overall performance by student.
 Based on this assessment data, I can see that these 3 students are struggling with these concepts.
 If I scroll down farther, I can see the specific questions on the assessment and what standard each of them covered.
 I can also see the correct answers for each question and the percentage of students who answered each question accurately.

-On the bottom portion of the Assessments page, administrators can create a new grade-level assessment they would like teachers to administer as well as remind teachers about outstanding assessments.
+On the top portion of the Assessments page, administrators can create a new grade-level assessment they would like teachers to administer as well as remind teachers about outstanding assessments.
 For more information about administering grade-level assessments and checking their completion status, click here.